mghazel2020/People-Detection-From-Fixed-Camera--Matlab/README.md

-# People Detection from Fixed-Camera Imagery -- Matlab
+# People Detection from Fixed-Camera Imagery in Matlab

 ## 1. Objectives